fireflycons/PSCloudFormation/docfx/articles/terraform-export.md

 ## Prerequisites

-To use this cmdlet, you must have the Terraform CLI installed and able to be found in the path.
+To use the [Export-PSCFNTerraform](xref:Export-PSCFNTerraform) cmdlet, you must have the Terraform CLI installed and able to be found in the path.
 See the [Terraform downloads](https://www.terraform.io/downloads.html) page.
 If the CLI binary cannot be located, the cmdlet exits with an error.

 ## Supported Terraform Versions